CauldronDevelopmentLLC/CAMotics/Building_In_Windows.md

 You will need to build or install several different packages.
 It is recommend that you create a ```build``` directory somewhere on your system and build or install all the packages under this directory.

 ## Determine the Build Type
 You should determine your system's bit width, either *32-bit* or *64-bit*.
 32-bit mode is also refered to as *x32* or *x86* mode and 64-bit mode may be refered to as *x64* or *amd64* mode.
 This will be an important distinction for several of the packages.
 Note, that it is perfectly reasonable and will not adversely affect performance if you build in 32-bit mode on a 64-bit system.
-In fact it is much easier to find 32-bit binaries of the library dependencies.
+In fact, it is much easier to find 32-bit binaries of the library dependencies.
+You should set the environment vairable ```TARGET_ARCH``` to either ```x86``` or ```amd64```.

 You also need to decide to either build or download only *debug* or *release* mode packages.
 Windows cannot mix packages built with different release modes.